 Vintageinfo – All About Vintage Lighting

-Materials: Droplet style lampshades.
-Made of clear turquoise and clear crystal hand blown glass.
+Materials: Droplet style convex lampshades.
+Made of clear turquoise and opal crystal hand-blown glass.
 White opal glass on the inside (incamiciato).
 Bakelite E27 sockets.

 Cord Length: 60 cm / 23.62’’